anthonyero/salon-services/README.md

 **Features include**:

-- Patrons can creat accounts that allow them to interface with the salon's offerings and services
+- Patrons can create accounts that allow them to interface with the salon's offerings and services
-- Registered users can submit appointment requests with their selected services, special requests, and a preferred time and date.
+- Registered users can submit appointment requests with their selected services, special requests, and a preferred time and date
     - Users will also have access to a total cost and the anticipated length of the appointment tallied before submission
 - Registered users can submit reviews detailing their experiences with our business
     - Users can also update both the rating and the review's text content
     - Users can delete previous reviews
     - Users can submit multiple reviews that will be published
-- Users who are logged in will have acess to a 'Me' page detailing upcoming appointments and previous appointments with relevant information including:
+- Users who are logged in will have access to a 'Me' page detailing upcoming appointments and previous appointments with relevant information including:
     - The appointment's date and time
     - The selected services
     - Any special requests specified when requesting the appointment